-Copyright and permissions
+Copyright and permissions for republishing your articles

-Who gets the needed permissions?
+Who needs to acquire the needed permissions?

 - You are responsible for ensuring that appropriate permissions are obtained for all copyright images, tables, figures and other data included in the published doctoral thesis.
-The same applies to the articles included in your article-based thesis. - It is your responsibility to store the permissions received. - You do not have to have all permissions before starting pre-examinations, but you need to have them before publishing your thesis.
+The same applies to the articles included in your article-based thesis. - It is your responsibility to store the permissions received. - You do not have to have all permissions before starting pre-examinations, but you need to have them at the latest before publishing your thesis.